GLOBAL MARKETS-Bond yields grind to highest since June, stocks wince

 By Marc Jones

-LONDON, Oct 17 U.S. and European government bond yields, the main driver of global borrowing costs, hit their highest since June on Monday as questions mounted about how the world's big central banks could react to a sudden bout of inflation.
+LONDON, Oct 17 World stocks started the week in the red Monday as the dollar touched a 7-month high and U.S. and European government bond yields - the main driver of global borrowing costs - climbed to their highest since June.

-The U.S. dollar hovered near a seven-month high while European and Asian stocks started the week firmly in the red, with Wall Street set to dip when it resumes amid a flurry of company earnings.
+Riskier assets have had a difficult few weeks, undermined by concerns about a potential rise in U.S. interest rates, the outcome of U.S. elections, Britain's departure from the EU and the health of German and Italian banks.

+China and Hong Kong had pulled Asian stocks lower overnight and Europe fell early on as weak-looking updates from media group Pearson and Norwegian seafood company Marine Harvest added to nervy signals from bond markets.

-But most action was in bonds, with 10-year U.S. Treasury yields pushing past 1.8 percent and German Bund yields at their highest in four months ahead of a European Central Bank meeting on Thursday.
-Brexit worries meanwhile ensured another torrid session for UK gilts.
+U.S. Treasuries pushed past 1.8 percent, German Bund yields hit their highest in 4-months ahead of a European Central Bank meeting on Thursday, while Brexit worries ensured another jittery start for UK gilts.

-All the moves came amid signs that inflation is finally starting to wake from its slumber and that top central banks may let inflation "run hot" as U.S. Federal Reserve Chair Janet Yellen suggested on Friday.
+Despite the specifics, all the moves came amid signs that inflation is finally starting to wake from its slumber and that top central banks may let inflation "run hot" as U.S. Federal Reserve chief Janet Yellen suggested on Friday.

 "We expected another 20 basis point rise in Bund yields by mid-November."